 This resource is mainly focused on the inequalities across rich and poor countries as per the World Bank’s income classification (another reason for the ic suffix).
 This divides the world into groups of high, upper-middle, lower-middle and low income countries, which approximate the level of development.
 This brings into sharper focus how the level of development affects the risk of infection, sickness and death and even the prospect of vaccination.

-As the epidemiological triad illustrates, pandemics are about viruses (the “external agents”), people (the “susceptible hosts”) and the broader environment that brings both together.
+As the epidemiological triad illustrates, pandemics are about viruses (the external agents), people (the susceptible hosts) and the broader environment that brings both together.
 The social sciences intersect most strongly with the people and environment dimensions of this triad.
-The lens of development—the angle of this site—directs attention to the variation in them.
+The lens of development—the angle provided by the income classification—directs attention to the variation in them.

-Pandem-ic also looks at pandemic inequalities across geographical regions.
-This uses two types of classifications: the World Bank’s regional classification, which divides the world into 7 regions (again with a focus on development), and the M-49 geo-scheme of the United Nations, which divides the world into 22 more granular subregions.
+Pandem-ic also analyzes pandemic inequality across geographical regions.
+It does so in a general way using the World Bank’s regional classification, which divides the world into 7 regions (again with a focus on development).
+To provide more granular perspectives, it also uses the regional classification of the United Nations (the M-49 geo-scheme), which divides the world into 22 finer subregions.

 The material on this site is presented in three parts:

 Articles and blogs that have been published elsewhere are reposted here with permission.

 Keeping the material fresh and accessible has been a key priority.
 For this reason, all trackers and (almost) all insights are kept up-to-date on a daily basis.
 The daily update is usually completed by 8am EST. The articles and blogs are current as of their original publication date.